Sunday, October 21st at 1:30 pm

 The Hudson Mohawk Recorder Society (HMRS) is a Chapter of the American Recorder Society.
 We are a diverse group of recorder players at all skill levels and the group has been active for many years.

-We meet twice a month at the historic Pruyn House in Colonie.
-The House at 207 Old Niskayuna Road is centrally located in the Capital District and is easily accessible from major highways.
+We meet twice a month, first Thursday at the historic Pruyn House in Colonie and 3rd or 4th Sunday at Lynnwood Reformed Church in Guilderland.
+Both locations are centrally located in the Capital District and are easily accessible from major highways.

 The meetings are casual and always enjoyable.
 The music is varied and includes traditional Medieval, Renaissance and Baroque pieces as well as more modern settings from composers such as Glen Shannon and Will Ayton.